Building the image

 Examples of image extending

-Example of customizing Airflow Provider packages
+Example of setting own Airflow Provider packages

 The Airflow Providers are released independently of core Airflow and sometimes you might want to upgrade specific providers only to fix some problems or use features available in that provider version.
 Here is an example of how you can do it